 Typically, after a car accident caused by a traffic signal violation, the police will arrive at the scene of the accident to write a police report.
 The police officers who respond to the accident will have to conduct an initial investigation and document the fact that one or several of the motorists violated traffic laws.

 If the police have evidence that one of the drivers ran a red light, failed to yield the right of way, or committed any other type of traffic signal violation, the police may issue a traffic citation to that driver.
-The combination of the traffic citation and police report will be used as key pieces of evidences when determining who was at fault for causing the accident.
-Testimony from witnesses as well as conclusions made by accident reconstruction experts are also important to establish fault in a traffic signal violation accident.
+The combination of the traffic citation and police report will be used as key pieces of evidence when determining who was at fault for causing the accident.
+Testimony from witnesses as well as conclusions made by accident reconstruction experts is also important to establish fault in a traffic signal violation accident.

 In order to determine liability for a car accident caused by traffic signal violation, a skilled car crash lawyer will investigate who had the right of way at the time of the accident.
 Schedule a free consultation with our attorneys at Shenderovich, Shenderovich & Fishman by calling at 888-988-9467.